travelmarx/scrapbook101core/docbuild/articles/item-document.md

     </p>
     </dd>
     <dt>rating</dt>
-    <dd>A rating of the {{site.sn}} item, if applicable.
+    <dd>A rating of the Scrapbook101core item, if applicable.
 The rating system will be unique for each implementation.
-The test data provided with {{site.sn}} uses a rating of 1 - 5.
+The test data provided with Scrapbook101core uses a rating of 1 - 5.
     <p class="inset">
         <u>Default</u>: <i>null</i>
         <br/>